-The Plantagenets: The Kings Who Made England by Dan Jones.
+The Plantagenets: The Warrior Kings and Queens Who Made England by Dan Jones.
 Eight generations of the greatest and worst kings and queens England has ever seen -- from the White Ship to the Lionheart, bad King John to the Black Prince and John of Gaunt.

 The Conquering Family by Thomas B. Costain.
 First volume in Costain's popular four-book series about the Plantagenets.
 This book starts with William the Conqueror and ends with the reign of King John I. Easy to read and entertaining.